 A student who still has experimental or data collection work to perform at this stage cannot move in to writing up status.
 Students in this position will have their active research period extended and will be liable for full fees for the additional period.
-An extension to the active research period will not result in an extension to the thesis submission deadline; in such cases, the writing up allowance will be reduced.
+An extension to the active research period will not result in an extension to the thesis submission deadline procedure.